Lavish elegance at the Fairmont Tazi Palace, Tangier, Morocco

 “Odalisque in Red Trousers” (1924-1925) by Henri Matisse, Musée de l’Orangerie, Paris.

-It's true that the light here is distinctive.
-After the brilliant light of the day, the golden sunset transforms everything into gleaming sparks; and at night, silver studs intone the deep velvet sky.
+It is true that the light here is unlike any other.
+After the brilliant clarity of the day, the golden sunset casts everything in a glow of shimmering sparks, and as night falls, silver stars punctuate the deep velvet sky.
+Oh, my magical memories of Morocco began here, in Tangier—the gateway to Africa.

 Travel with my Books in English